Beyond Storytelling 101

 - Please provide a large whiteboard and pens as well as access to computer/computer projection to show PowerPoint slides.

-- Please make copies of hand-outs that will be emailed to prior to the workshop.
-The hand-outs are to be given to the participants at the end of the workshop.
+- Please make copies of handouts that will be emailed to prior to the workshop.

 “The tools given to improve breathing, change voice, tone and volume at the right time, articulation and intonation.
 Awareness of our body movements, facial expressions and body language.
 Exchange of constructive criticism coming from you and fellow students.
 Handouts with relevant information.
 Useful voice and facial exercises, standing positions.
 Thank you very much for teaching us all these wonderful new things.”